dmlc/gluon-nlp/docs/index.rst

 .. note::

-   There are other pre-build MXNet packages that enables GPU supports and accelerate CPU performance, please refer to `this tutorial
+   There are other pre-build MXNet packages that enable GPU supports and accelerate CPU performance, please refer to `this tutorial
    <http://gluon-crash-course.mxnet.io/mxnet_packages.html>`_ for details.
 Some
-   training scripts are recommended to run on GPUs, if you don't have a GPU machine at hands, you may consider to `run on AWS
+   training scripts are recommended to run on GPUs, if you don't have a GPU machine at hands, you may consider `running on AWS
    <http://gluon-crash-course.mxnet.io/use_aws.html>`_.